jarrodharvey/Small-Server-Fixity-Checker/README.md

 2. Install the package [jq](https://stedolan.github.io/jq/download/).

-3. Run the script as the user archivematica
+3. Run the script as the user archivematica.